timboudreau/shutesburybroadband/README.md

 If you are technical, this site has great tools for tracking requests for changes - [report an issue here](/timboudreau/shutesburybroadband/issues).
 If you use Git, [*pull requests* are the way to make an edit](https://help.github.com/articles/creating-a-pull-request) and request that the author incorporate your changes.

-If that sounds too complicated, download or copy/paste the [raw FAQ document](https://raw.githubusercontent.com/timboudreau/shutesburybroadband/master/broadbandFaq.md), make your edits and email them to [Tim Boudreau](mailto:niftiness@gmail.com).
+If that sounds too complicated, [download or copy/paste the raw FAQ document](https://raw.githubusercontent.com/timboudreau/shutesburybroadband/master/broadbandFaq.md), make your edits and email them to [Tim Boudreau](mailto:niftiness@gmail.com).

-The only caveat to sending edits is:  **do not make gratuitous changes to formatting - change what you think can be improved and only that**.
+The only caveat to sending edits is:  *do not make gratuitous changes to formatting - change what you think can be improved and only that*.
+The history of a document - who did what and when - is per *line*.
+So gratuitous changes make it complicated to tell who changed what.

 ## Document Format